 I would love to hear your opinion about this.
 Let’s get the conversation started about fad diets!

 I have started this post four or five times.
 Each time I tried to work out an approach to what I wanted to say and each time it got really complicated really fast and then I didn’t want to finish it.

 No matter what your dietary habits are, or what diet you are trying to follow, you aren’t eating enough vegetables.

 I’m on a lot of social network pages, YouTube, and blogs about healthy food and healthy cooking.
 Everyone likes to post a special dessert, or a bread that doesn’t have this or that in it, or a hearty thick soup or stew.
 Anything rich and usually heavier in calorie density than veggies.
 That is “what sells.”
 That is what people are looking for.

 Keto?
 My keto friends are all about the meat, the butter, the cheese, the fat, the protein.
-What is recommended?
+What else is recommended by those promoting keto diets?
 Lots and lots of vegetables.
 And there are some awesome vegetable and salad dishes in keto cookbooks!

 I would never do keto because it is the opposite of healthy in my opinion.
 But what makes it REALLY bad is when keto is practiced without enough vegetables.
 I have one friend who told me her keto guru recommends seven servings of veggies a day.
 I would think you would have to eat at least that many veggies in order to survive keto at all!

 Even the whole food plant based, vegan and macrobiotic people are shy in the vegetable department.
 I see it all the time.